 Conforming vs Non-Conforming Mortgages

+JZ Mortgage has excellent High Balance and Jumbo loan programs.
 If a loan does not meet Fannie Mae and Freddie Mac’s criteria, they are considered ineligible.
-These loans are called non-conforming loans.
-Jumbo loans are the most common non-conforming loans.
-A jumbo loan is a one that simply that exceeds the conforming loan amount for a specific area.
+These loans are called non-conforming or non-QM (non qualified mortgage) loans.
+A Jumbo loan is a one that simply exceeds the conforming loan amount for a specific area.
 Jumbo loans are popular among buyers interested in purchasing luxury or higher-priced homes.
-Since these loans cannot be purchased by Fannie Mae and Freddie Mac, non-conforming loans are often subject to higher rates, down payment requirements, and insurance premiums.
+Since these loans cannot be purchased by Fannie Mae and Freddie Mac, non-conforming loans are often subject to higher rates, down payment requirements, and closing costs.

 Conventional loans are available as fixed-rate mortgages, adjustable-rate mortgages (ARMs), or a combination of the two, referred to as hybrid ARMs.